The Zarankiewicz Problem for Polygon Visibility Graphs: Bounds for -free polygon visibility graphs

 Therefore $A'_l$ does not contain the permutation matrix $M_t$ as a submatrix and it follows from a result of Theorem~\ref{thm:MT} that there are $O_t(k)$ 1-entries in $A'_l$.
 Hence, $G$ contains $O_t(|V_l|)$ edges between vertices in $V_l$.
 Similarly, there are $O_t(|V_u|)$ edges between vertices in $V_u$ and the theorem follows. \end{proof}

 \paragraph{Remarks.} We keep thinking of $t$ as fixed and use the $O_t(\cdot)$ notation for our asymptotic bounds.
 Suppose that we analyze the constant $C_t$ hiding in the $O_t(\cdot)$ notation in the proof of Theorem~\ref{thm:x-monotone} as a function of $t$.
 Then the usage of the Marcus-Tardos Theorem (Theorem~\ref{thm:MT}) implies the non-polynomial bound $C_t = O\left(t^4{{t^2}\choose{t}}\right)$.
 However, we have proved that visibility graphs of points on the boundary of an $x$-monotone polygon are degree-bounded, and these graphs are clearly hereditary.
 Therefore, by the result of Gir\~ao and Hunter~\cite{GH24} that was mentioned in the Introduction it follows that $C_t$ can be bounded from above by a polynomial function of $t$.

-Obviously the linear bounds in Theorems~\ref{thm:x-monotone} and~\ref{thm:star-shaped} are asymptotically best possible (again, when thinking of $t$ as fixed).
-For example, by replacing one side of a triangle with a polygonal chain of $n-3$ reflex vertices, one can obtain a star-shaped and $x$-monotone $n$-gon whose visibility graph is a triangulation and therefore is $K_{3,3}$-free and has $2n-3$ edges.
+Moreover, Hunter, Milojevi\'c, Sudakov and Tomon~\cite{Hunter25} recently improved the upper bounds in Theorems~\ref{thm:star-shaped} and~\ref{thm:x-monotone} to $O(tn)$.

 \paragraph{Acknowledgments.} We are grateful to Bartosz Walczak for his permission to include his proof of Theorem~\ref{thm:Walczak} in this paper.
 We also thank G\'abor Tardos for informing us of this result.